OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Types of injection:

-- SQL Injection: Injection of malicious SQL code
+- SQL Injection: Malicious SQL code injection

 - NoSQL Injection: Injection into NoSQL databases